 Fly Over Kauai and Then Deep Dive in Florida.

 Fresh from our helicopter tour of the Napali coast of Kauai, we’ve decided to try a scuba driving trip 4,000 miles away in sunny Florida.
+Click here to find the travel coupon we used to get there.

 Planning to scuba dive on your next trip to Florida?
 Well you may not know that there are so many other places to dive in Florida and one possibility is Fort Lauderdale.